National Cancer Institute

 Board members review recently published articles each month to determine whether an article should:

 - replace or update an existing article that is already cited.

 Changes to the summaries are made through a consensus process in which Board members evaluate the strength of the evidence in the published articles and determine how the article should be included in the summary.

-The lead reviewers for Childhood Breast Cancer Treatment are:
+The lead reviewers for Childhood Breast Tumors Treatment are:

 - Denise Adams, MD (Children's Hospital Boston)